vbarot3699/Gem-Hunter-Game/README.md

 ## Installation

-To run the Gem Collector Game:
+To run the Gem Hunter Game:

 1. Clone the repository to your local machine.
 2. Open the solution in your preferred C# IDE (e.g., Visual Studio).